i3p9/personalwebsiteV2/src/markdown-pages/post-3.md

 ## Request

 Here it is, the actual `POST` request that you will need for uploading image.
-Get the album ID from the website link itself, `https://ibb.co/album/<ALBUM_ID>` and the api key from [here](https://api.imgbb.com/).
+Get the album ID from the website link itself, `https://ibb.co/album/<ALBUM_ID>` and the api key from <a class="highlight" href="https://api.imgbb.com/)">here</a>.

 ```bash
 curl --location --request POST 'https://ibb.co/json' \